 Neighborhood character will be balanced with other plan goals and policies, such as increasing the variety of housing types and providing pedestrian oriented streets, and implemented through the City's development regulations.

-Commissioner Nejati moved, seconded by Commissioner Richmond to add the proposed language to the Land Use and Urban Design Chapter of the Comprehensive Plan.
-The motion passed unanimously.
+Commissioner Nejati moved, seconded by Commissioner Richmond, to add the language to the Land Use and Urban Design Chapter of the Comprehensive Plan.
+The motion was discussed and continued to the Planning Commission meeting on October 4, 2021.